keenangraham/openapi-to-python-client/docs/DefaultApi.md

     sort = ['sort_example'] # List[str] | Fields to sort results by.
 Prefix with '-' for descending order.
-Can be repeated for multiple sort fields. (optional) config = 'config_example' # str | Configuration options for the search. (optional) advanced_query = 'advanced_query_example' # str | Advanced query string for complex searches. (optional) field_filters = None # object | Any field from any object type can be used as a filter.
+Can be repeated for multiple sort fields. (optional) config = 'config_example' # str | Configuration options for the search. (optional) advanced_query = 'advanced_query_example' # str | Advanced query string for complex searches. (optional) field_filters = {'key': {"status":"released"}} # Dict[str, object] | Any field from any object type can be used as a filter.
 Use '!=' for negation, '*' as a wildcard, and 'lt:', 'lte:', 'gt:', 'gte:' for range queries on numeric fields. (optional)

     try:
         # Search for objects in the IGVF Project